Ski The Whites Coffee Company

 Indonesia Bali Blue Moon (Washed, Organic): We will be periodically roasting small batches of this very popular bean!
 This bean drinks like a dark roast, but unlike the Sumatra, has sweeter notes of molasses and cedar on the end.

-The FKT Shot Blend (Brazil Especial, Guatemala SHB, Organic Sumatra Aceh): Nothing like a big pot of drip to get you going for that sought after FKT!
+The FKT Shot Blend: Nothing like a big pot of drip to get you going for that sought after FKT!
 Then, after it’s over, pull a shot of afternoon espresso to help aid with that recovery.
-We blended these medium roasted beans to make a full-bodied blend that can be great brewed for drip coffee or espresso.
-We've adjusted this blend from the first version and made added the dark roast Sumatra for a bolder taste.
+We've blended a rotating selection of medium roasted beans to make a full-bodied blend that can be great brewed for drip coffee or espresso.

 Tucks After Dark Blend: Dark roast fans can rejoice!
 This is a blend--similar to a Moka Java--that is bold and flavorful, but also offers subtle sweeter notes.
 This blend is comprised of our Ethiopian arabica thoughtfully mixed with a dark roasted Indonesia Java Estate bean.
 These winter days, it doesn't take long before that sun drops down in the sky and the ravine is left in the dark, but this blend is the perfect motivator for that planned snowy mission!